NotDSF/HttpSpy/Why this is so easy to detect.md

 WILL PRINT NOTHING BECAUSE `backup(...)` SOMEHOW IS LIKE RETURN

 SO FOR ME TO BE ABLE TO GET THE RESPONSE I NEED TO COMPLETELY REPLACE THE CLOSURE

+(sorry for the caps im just malding so hard rn)